 Satin is a very special type of material.
 It has a glossy shine on the upper side and a dull back.
-It’s soft, cozy and very popular, especially in the production of women wardrobe.
+It’s soft, cozy and very popular, especially in the production of women’s wardrobe.

-This is any material constructed by satin wave method.
+This is any material constructed by the satin wave method.
 This is one of three basic textile weaves.

 Originally, it comes from silk.
-Throughout time, a production of this type of satin became very expensive and was available only to rich people.
+Throughout time, the production of this type of satin became very expensive and was available only to rich people.
 That’s why the textile construction of satin started to change.
 Today we have many types of satin used for different purposes.
 Sateen is one example; it’s a fabric with cotton woven into satin.